-Knocked-Out Tooth: If your tooth has been knocked out, you need to consult an emergency dentist immediately.
+Knocked-Out Tooth: If your tooth has been knocked out, you need to consult an emergency dentist near me immediately.
 Knocked-out teeth can generally be reattached within an hour.
 You must hold the tooth by the crown, rinse it with warm water, and put the tooth in a small airtight container with salt water or milk.

 Broken Tooth: If your tooth is broken or fractured, you should collect the pieces and go to an emergency dentistry clinic immediately.
 The emergency dentist may restore your tooth, or they may determine you need a tooth extraction if the fracture is below the gum line.